Nyamjang Chu

-The China–India border in the valley has been contested between the two countries since the 1950s, resulting in a clash at Namka Chu in 1962 and a standoff at Sumdorong Chu in 1986.
+The China–India border in the valley has been contested between the two countries since the 1950s, resulting in a clash at the Namka Chu in 1962 and a standoff at the Sumdorong Chu in 1986.

 Course

 The Nyamjang Chu river originates in the snow-clad peaks of the eastern Himalayas, north of Taga in the Chudromo township of the Tsona County, at an elevation of 5400 m.
 Frederick Bailey and Henry Morshead, explored the region in 1913.
 They crossed into the valley of Nyamjang Chu from that of Nye Chu via the Hor La pass.
 They give the name of the village as Gyao, which appears to be an older name of Taga.
 The land at this elevation was only good for grazing.
 The shepherds lit sheep-dung fires around the campsites to protect their flocks from the wolves.

 From this location, Nyamjang Chu flows southwards for about 85 km in Tibet, passing by several towns such as Chudromo, Dongkar, Gongri, Kyipa, Marmang and Le.

 South of Le (also spelt Lei and Lai), the river enters India at a location called Khinzemane at an elevation of 2220 m.
 The stream of Sumdorong Chu from the left and the river of Namka Chu from the right join the river in this area.
 The border in this area has been disputed between India and China.

 The course of the river in India is through a steep gorge lined by dense mixed forest.
 The valley widens near Zemithang, where it is called the Pangchen valley.
 The streams of Sumta Chu (from the right) and Taktsang Chu (from the left) join Nyamjang Chu in this valley.

 The river flows mostly southwards in India for 40 km and joins the west-flowing Tawang Chu near Lumla.
 After the confluence, Tawang Chu enters Bhutan within a short distance where it merges with Kulong Chu to form the Manas River, a major tributary of Brahmaputra.